lwhite1/arrow-table/README.md

 - you must call setValueCount before a vector can be read
 - you should never write to a vector once it has been read.

-The rules aren't enforced by the API so it's up to the programmer to ensure they're followed.
+The rules aren't enforced by the API so it's the programmer's job to ensure they're followed.
 Failure to do so could lead to runtime exceptions.

-_Table_ is immutable.
+_Table_, on the other hand, is immutable.
 The underlying vectors are not exposed.
-When a Table is created from existing vectors, their memory is transferred to new vectors, so subsequent changes to the original vectors can't impact the table's values.
+When a Table is created from existing vectors, their memory is transferred to new vectors, so subsequent changes to the original vectors can't impact the new table's values.

 _MutableTable_ is mutable (surpise!).
 But its support for mutation is more general than VectorSchemaRoot.
 Values of any ArrowType can be modified at any time in any order.
-The process, however, may be too slow for some applications, so be sure to understand how it works.
-Mutation is described in more detail in the _Write Operations_ section.
+The process, however, may not be efficient enough for some applications, so be sure to understand how it works before using it.
+Mutation is described in detail in the _Write Operations_ section.

 ## What's in a Table?
-Like VectorSchemaRoot, both Table and MutableTable consist of a Schema and a collection of FieldVector objects, and both are designed to be accessed via a row-oriented interface.
+Like VectorSchemaRoot, both Table and MutableTable consist of a Schema and a collection of FieldVector objects, and both table implementations are designed to be accessed via a row-oriented interface.

 ## Creating Tables

 ### Creating a Table from a VectorSchemaRoot

 Tables are created from a VectorSchemaRoot as shown below.
-The memory buffers holding the data are transferred from the VectorSchemaRoot to the new Table, clearing the VectorSchemaRoot in the process.
+The memory buffers holding the data are transferred from the VectorSchemaRoot to new vectors in the new Table, clearing the original VectorSchemaRoot in the process.
 This ensures that the data in your new Table is never changed.

 ```java
 VectorSchemaRoot vsr = getMyVsr();